Originally posted July 13, 2011

-Ice and candles were at a premium.
-There were long lines at fast-food drive-throughs.
-Food rotted in over-heated refrigerators.
-Those of us who were lucky enough to get our power restored early ran hotels for the stranded and unlucky.
+Ice and candles are at a premium.
+There are long lines at fast-food drive-throughs.
+Food is rotting in over-heated refrigerators.
+Those of us who were lucky enough to get our power restored early are running hotels for the stranded.

-The storm’s aftermath brought back memories of camping in tents and surviving in the wilderness of our family vacations growing up.
+At least it was for me.
+The storm’s aftermath has brought back memories of camping in tents and surviving in the wilderness of our “family vacations.”
 I quickly formed a plan for how to make dinner in the backyard and how to maneuver the family through the challenge of no power.

 It took my younger kids a little longer to warm up to the idea of living without electricity.
 They were used to the day-to-day reliance on computers and TV to guide them through their summer days.

 “How did people ever doooooo this…” was the whine I heard for several hours on Monday.
 “This is barbaric….A person can’t function without power….There is nothing to doooooooooooooo…”

 Why…yes, we actually can, and did, for several hundred years.
 Hard to imagine.
 But very, very true.
 The earliest homes with electricity were only at the turn of the 1900’s and some of the way out in the boonies farms and poor folk didn’t get on board until almost the 1950’s.
 We are barely scraping over a century of what was once considered to be a passing fancy of the very rich.

 Yet, a week without electricity and it is almost a state disaster.
 And for the kids, a few hours is simply unthinkable.

 The very first thing I did on Monday morning was to sit back quietly in the silence and absorb the peace and safety of us all being okay.
 I let go of the panic that flooded my brain, shouting hysterically in my head that I wouldn’t be able to work, eat, function, talk to clients, or GOD FORBID…GET ON FACEBOOK!!! …and I just took a few deep breaths.